yshprasanth/kafka-app/README.md

 1. Execute below command in new terminal.
 Creates topic with 3 replicas.
     - cd _kafka-install-location_
     - execute command "jps" to verify the Zookeeper and 3 Kafka daemons are running
-    - ./bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 3 --partitions 1 --topic books-topic
+    - ./bin/kafka-topics.sh --create --topic books-topic --zookeeper localhost:2181 --replication-factor 3 --partitions 5

 2. See the newly created topic:
     - ./bin/kafka-topics.sh --list --zookeeper localhost:2181